-This is the time when CAT 2016 aspirants are busy with their Mock CATs and do not want to be distracted from their goal of an MBA from a top B school.
-IIFT and NMAT have released their admission notifications and the CAT 2016 notification will be released shortly.
-Hence this seems to be a stupid time to come out with an article on an alternative (or a backup) to MBA.
+This is the time when CAT 2017aspirants are busy with their CAT preparation and do not want to be distracted from their goal of an MBA from a top B school.
 However, time and tide wait for none and it would be incorrect on my part not to share with you what I think is not only an excellent back up to MBA but also a very good career in its own right.
-Registration are open for Reserve Bank of India’s Grade B examination, the gateway to the key managerial positions in RBI and this examination is strongly recommended for:
+Registration is open for Reserve Bank of India’s Grade B examination, the gateway to the key managerial positions in RBI and this examination is strongly recommended for:

-- MBAs who are interested in a good finance profile
+- MBAs who are interested in finance and banking sector

-RBI monitors and drives the parameters which influence and control the overall economic pulse of the country hence the job of an officer in RBI of guiding, monitoring and tweaking the monetary and fiscal policies of the country.
+RBI monitors and drives the parameters which influence and control the overall economic pulse of the country.
+The job of a manager at RBI includes ensuring that these objectives are achieved.
 The key roles would include currency management, inflation monitoring and targeting, interest rate management, foreign exchange operations and monitoring besides playing a very important role of acting as the monitoring and the regulatory arm to the banking system of the country.
 As a manager, you would be a direct contributor towards policy making and giving an even better shape to India’s financial structure.

 Some of the key reasons why writing the RBI Grade-B exam will be one of the good decisions for achieving the dream career you are yearning for are: